Private Prosecution Solicitors

 A

-There is no requirement to go to the police or any other authority before bringing your own prosecution, although it can often be a good idea.
+There is no strict requirement to go to the police or any other authority before bringing your own prosecution, although it will usually be one of the first steps for a number of reasons.
 Some cases require the consent of the Director of Public Prosecutions or the Attorney General before they can be prosecuted.
 We will advise you of the best course, and whether permission is required to prosecute a specific offence.

 Q